WhatAboutMyStar/SCAAE/README.md

 # SCAAE
- Submitted to 36th Conference on Neural Information Processing Systems (NeurIPS 2022)
- - Discovering Dynamic Functional Brain Networks via Spatial and Channel-wise Attention [arxiv:2205.09576](https://arxiv.org/abs/2205.09576) (The work is now **rejected** by NeurIPS and do not intend to resubmit to other conferences.
-Extended work will be submitted to Neuroimage for publication.)
+- Discovering Dynamic Functional Brain Networks via Spatial and Channel-wise Attention [arxiv:2205.09576](https://arxiv.org/abs/2205.09576)

 ## Download Training Data
 A simple way to download part of ADHD-200 datasets is to use nilearn.
 These data can be used as training data.